A genogram template is a tool that enables you to visually present data about someone’s family.

 - Critical family events.

-In the third step, we trace the traces of family relationships.
-Here again, the links between one and the other members are established, but in this case, the biological or legal link is no longer observed, but the psychological links.
+In the third step, we trace family relationships.
+Here again, the links between one and the other members are established, but in this case, a psychological link is seen rather than a biological or legal one.

-To develop a genogram from start to finish, you need to take the following steps:
+To develop a genogram template from start to finish, you need to take the following steps:

 Define the purpose of the genogram

-The first thing is to define what the purpose of the genogram is.
+The first thing is to define the purpose of the genogram.
 Obviously, in any case, it provides information about a person’s history and family environment.
 However, this information can be used for different purposes.

 Sometimes the data obtained is beneficial for medical purposes.
 Family history is also a genetic history and helps visualize inherited physical strengths and weaknesses.
 Simultaneously, the genogram provides valuable information about emotional issues that recur or are common in the same family.
-These are psychological patterns acquired and transmitted in the family environment.
+These are psychological patterns that are present in the family environment.

 It is also true that the genogram has a particular purpose.
-It suits you perfectly by asking yourself: what is the reason for depression.
-It is possible to trace a specific condition through different generations.
-In any case, the important thing is always to set a previous goal.
+It suits you perfectly to ask yourself: What is the reason for depression in this individual?
+It is possible to trace a specific condition through different generations?
+The important thing is always to set a goal.